 NetSuite inventory management software offers work order management, logistics, data management, and planning features, besides inventory and order management.

-- Multi-location fulfillment to allow you the ability to eliminate multiple shipments for a single order
+- Multi-location fulfillment allows you the ability to eliminate multiple shipments for a single order

 - Demand-based replenishment to manage reorders and maintain preferred levels of stock

-- The ability to trace inventory using lot and serial tracing
+- The ability to trace inventory using lot and serial tracking

 - Printable bar codes and item labels that include transaction numbers

-- Forms to assist in day-to-day supply chain operations, including inventory count sheets and manufacturing dispatch lists
+- Forms to assist in day-to-day supply chain management and operations, including inventory count sheets and manufacturing dispatch lists

 - Periodic inventory counts that automatically calculate on-hand item quantities at any location